Royal Rooters: Royal Rooters

 The spirit of the Royal Rooters lives on via a group known as the "Royal Rooters of Red Sox Nation".
 The current Rooters are based in the Boston area and meet informally for Red Sox games as well as for "outings" in various locations around the country.
 There is a fairly large contingent in New York City, and their base has been the Riviera Café in the West Village.
 The present-day members of Red Sox Nation kept in touch most often through a dedicated website, redsoxnation.net, which has since gone defunct.
 The combination message board, fan forum, and blog had several thousand members.

 "Tessie"

 The band Dropkick Murphys released a re-working of "Tessie" in 2004.
 Their version became the official song of the Boston Red Sox 2004 World Series run and the band was able to share in the experience of the Red Sox winning the World Series championship.
 Their version of "Tessie" is still played at Red Sox games.

-McGreevy's

-In 2008, Dropkick Murphys leader Ken Casey joined forces with film producer and baseball historian Peter Nash (also known as Pete Nice) to re-establish and re-open McGreevy's 3rd Base Saloon at 911 Boylston Street.
-The new McGreevy's was a replica of the former bar.
-Also featured were originals and reproductions of McGreevy's pictures on the walls, including an original glass portrait of Michael T. McGreevy.
-The saloon closed in August 2020.